Dachshund

 Exercise:

-Dachshunds are extremely prone to build obesity.
+Dachshunds are extremely prone to obesity.
 It is advisable to give your dog regular daily walks of at least 15 minutes, along with playtime and fun activities such as puzzle toys, earth dogs, nose work, scent tracking, and interactive feeders.
 You should also pay attention to avoiding overfeeding your pet.

 Grooming: